 - Supports deploying a multi-region Atlas cluster on Azure and connecting to it using VNet peering.

-- Supports using MongoDB Realm to connect to an Atlas cluster that uses VPC peering on GCP or VNet peering on Azure.
+- Supports using MongoDB Realm to connect to an Atlas cluster that uses VPC peering on Google Cloud or VNet peering on Azure.

-- Supports using MongoDB Charts to connect to an Atlas cluster that uses VPC peering on GCP or VNet peering on Azure.
+- Supports using MongoDB Charts to connect to an Atlas cluster that uses VPC peering on Google Cloud or VNet peering on Azure.

 - Supports using Live Migration to migrate to an Atlas cluster where VPC peering on GCP or VNet peering on Azure is enabled.

-- Supports connecting from public IP using a special connection string to an Atlas cluster on GCP or Azure that is using peering.
+- Supports connecting from public IP using a special connection string to an Atlas cluster on Google Cloud or Azure that is using peering.

 - Supports connecting to an Atlas cluster over an AWS VPC peering connection where you use a custom DNS provider (and AWS's built in split horizon DNS cannot be used) and a special connection string for private IP.

-- Supports M0 free clusters and M2/M5 shared clusters in the GCP Mumbai region.
+- Supports M0 free clusters and M2/M5 shared clusters in the Google Cloud Mumbai region.

 M20cluster tiers now support Atlas Search.
 All cluster tiers running MongoDB version 4.2 and higher can use Atlas Search.